Barelidap/Tass-from-Temu/README.md

 - estimated gender
 - gender confidence

-The database serves as the foundation for future analytics dashboards, including:
+The database now provides statistics to the live web dashboard and also serves as the foundation for additional analytics, including:

 - visitors by hour
 - visitors by day